symfony/symfony-docs/frontend/asset_mapper.rst

     $ npm install -D tailwindcss

-Of you can install the `Tailwind standalone binary`_, which does not require Node.
+Or you can install the `Tailwind standalone binary`_, which does not require Node.

 Next, generate the ``tailwind.config.js`` file: